leofavre/resize-bitmaps/README.md

 ## Known Bugs

-Image size verification will fail on `gif` images, causing the script to scale up this format.
+Image size verification will fail on animated `gif` images, causing the script to scale up this format.